Welcome to Housing Options Made Easy (HOME).

 We then support you to bridge the gap between what you want, and how we can put your vision into an NDIS context.
 We have deep technical knowledge of the NDIS and will support you to understand where your perfect home fits into the scheme.
 The NDIS funding for Home and Living supports is designed to be flexible to fit what you want, but it takes some know how to get it right.
 We are here to help with that.
 Now is the time that we start looking at options in the community that might suit you already, or if what you want is available, how we can plan to have it supplied.

 The NDIS funds reasonable and necessary supports.
 This is also true when it comes to funding supports for your home and living arrangement.
 Getting the right evidence to support your requests for funding is one of the most important parts along your housing journey.
 We can link you with Allied Health professionals who are at the top of their game when it comes to defining what you want in a way that the NDIS understands.
 We don’t suggest using big Allied Health firms with inexperienced therapists when it comes to Home and Living supports.
 If you have therapists on board already, we can assist them in understanding what will be required.
 Thorough and robust evidence is the most powerful tool we have when telling this NDIS “This is what I need”.

 Supporting you to engage with the NDIS

 Telling the NDIS what you want and need and having your information get to the right people in a timely way shouldn’t be hard to do, unfortunately it is.
 We will support you to ask the NDIS for the funding that you need to make your housing vision a reality, and walk alongside you at planning meetings to make sure you are empowered to make informed decisions when interacting with the NDIS.
-We use our knowledge of home and living supports at the NDIS to make sure your evidence is looked at by the right people, and if it’s not, then how to make sure you get a timely review.
+We use our knowledge of home and living supports at the NDIS to make sure your evidence is looked at by the right people, and if it is not, we will support you to make sure you get a timely review.